openandclose/tosixinch/docs/topics.rst

 Scripts
 -------

-A few script files are included in the application.
+A few sample script files are included in the application.
-They are not 'installed',
+They are in ``tosixinch/script`` directory in the installation.
-just copied in the tosixinch installation directory (in ``script`` folder).
+You can refer them in user configurations

 _viewer
 ^^^^^^^